HeyAbhiG/Retail_Sales-Analysis-On-SQL/README.md

-# SQL-Project-on-Retail-Analytics
+# Retail Sales-Analysis on SQL:
+## Project Overview

 ## Business Problem
 ### The company seeks to leverage its sales transaction data, customer profiles, and product inventory information to address the following key business problems:
 -  Product Performance Variability: Identifying which products are performing well in terms of sales and which are not.
 This insight is crucial for inventory management and marketing focus.
--  Customer Segmentation: The company lacks a clear understanding of its customer base segmentation.
+-  Customer Segmentation: The company lacks a clear understanding of its Customer Segment. customer base segmentation.
 Effective segmentation is essential for targeted marketing and enhancing customer satisfaction.
 -  Customer Behaviour Analysis: Understanding patterns in customer behavior, including repeat purchases and loyalty indicators, is critical for tailoring customer engagement strategies and improving retention rates.

- ### Objective
+ ## Objective
 - To utilize SQL queries for data cleaning and exploratory data analysis to ensure data quality and gain initial insights.
 - To identify high and low sales products to optimize inventory and tailor marketing efforts.
 - To segment customers based on their purchasing behavior for targeted marketing campaigns.
 Create Customer segments as per client requirements.
 - To analyze customer behaviour for insights on repeat purchases and loyalty, informing customer retention strategies.

+## Steps:
+#### 1. Data Exploration and Cleaning:
+- Record Count
+- Customer Count
+- Category Count
+- Null Count
+### 2.Data Analysis and Findings

+### 3. Findings
+- Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
+- High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.

 ### Dataset Used
 <a href="https://github.com/HeyAbhiG/SQL-Project-on-Retail-Analytics/blob/main/customer_profiles.csv">Customer_Profiles<a/>
 <a href="https://github.com/HeyAbhiG/SQL-Project-on-Retail-Analytics/blob/main/product_inventory.csv">Product_inventory<a/>